If you are an athlete, artist or entertainer who wishes to temporarily travel to the United States, you may be eligible to apply for a P visa.

 Can I get a Green Card with a P1 visa?

-Although the P1 visa does not provide a direct route to obtain the permanent residence card there are other options.
-Remember that it is a non-immigrant visa for which the holder agrees to return to his / her country of origin.
+Although the P-1 visa does not provide a direct path to obtaining a Green Card , there are other options.
+Remember that it is a non-immigrant visa and therefore, the holder agrees to return to their country of origin.

-However, it is possible to make a status adjustment or get the green card by other means.
-One is through marriage to an American citizen.
-The other two options are for a job-based petition or a family petition.
+However, it is possible to adjust status or obtain a green card in other ways.
+One is through marriage to a US citizen through the K-1 visa.
+The other two options are an employment-based petition or a family petition for US residency.

-Artists can travel to the US with category O visas or category P visas, as appropriate.
-Before beginning the process of any of these visas it is advisable to consult with an immigration lawyer.
+Artists may travel to the US on category “O” visas or category “P” visas as applicable.
+Before starting the process for any of these visas, it is advisable to consult with an immigration attorney.

-Any error in filling out forms or with the other required documents can lead to the visa being denied.
+Any error in filling out the forms or with the other required documents can lead to the denial of the visa.

-Remember that Lluis Law attorneys can help you with all US P visas procedures.
-If you are an artist or professional player, call us with confidence and we will advise you on a free consultation.
+The lawyers at Lluis Law can help you with all the P visa procedures in the United States.
+If you are an artist or a professional player, call us with confidence and we will advise you in a private consultation.

 We always offer our clients different options available to obtain the Green Card, United States citizenship by naturalization or any other immigration matter that you wish to obtain.

 Tell Us Your Case